QasimQureshi/laddu-netlify/site/content/values/_index.md

       Our ticket is currently priced at PKR.
 6000/-, which is a steal considering that the cost of a singular “rishta trolley spread” costs more than that.
-Whereas, unlike the traditional rishta setting, we are introducing you to 20 other suitors in that price point.
+Whereas, unlike the traditional rishta setting, we are introducing you to numerous other suitors in that price point.
 Quite the value proposition, if we say so ourselves.
     url: event-cost
 ---